hashicorp/terraform-provider-azurerm/website/docs/r/databricks_access_connector.html.markdown

 An `identity` block exports the following:

-* `type` - The type of identity.
+* `type` - (Required) The type of Managed Service Identity that is configured on this Access Connector.

-* `principal_id` - The Principal ID associated with this system-assigned managed identity.
+* `principal_id` - The Principal ID of the System Assigned Managed Service Identity that is configured on this Access Connector.

-* `tenant_id` - The Tenant ID associated with this system-assigned managed identity.
+* `tenant_id` - The Tenant ID of the System Assigned Managed Service Identity that is configured on this Access Connector.

+* `identity_ids` - (Optional) The list of User Assigned Managed Identity IDs assigned to this Access Connector.

 ## Timeouts